-We participate in 15 "multiemployer" pension plans administered by employee and union trustees.
+We participate in 17 "multiemployer" pension plans administered by employee and union trustees.
 We make periodic contributions to these plans to fund pension benefits for our union employees pursuant to our various contractual obligations to do so.
 In the event that we withdraw from participation in or otherwise cease our contributions to one of these plans, then applicable law regarding withdrawal liability could require us to make additional contributions to the plan if the accrued benefits are not fully funded, and we would have to reflect that "withdrawal liability" as an expense in our consolidated statement of operations and as a liability on our consolidated balance sheet.
 Our withdrawal liability for any multiemployer plan would depend on the extent to which accrued benefits are funded.
 In the ordinary course of our renegotiation of collective bargaining agreements with labor unions that participate in these plans, we may decide to discontinue participation in a multiemployer plan, and in that event, we could face withdrawal liability.
 Some multiemployer plans in which we participate may from time to time have significant accrued benefits that are not funded.
 The size of our potential withdrawal liability may be affected by the level of unfunded accrued benefits, the actuarial assumptions used by the plan and the investment gains and losses experienced by the plan.

-We have established long-term, aspirational targets associated with sustainability-related investments and projects which may or may not be achieved.
+We have established long-term, aspirational targets associated with ESG and sustainability-related investments and projects which may or may not be achieved.

-Stakeholder input, business considerations, and potential regulation have reinforced the importance of developing and implementing ESG and sustainability initiatives.
-In 2020, we adopted long-term, aspirational sustainability targets and committed over \$500 million for investments and projects to these efforts.
+Stakeholder input, business considerations, and potential regulation have reinforced the importance of developing and implementing environmental, social, and governance, or ESG, and sustainability initiatives.
+In 2020, we adopted long-term, aspirational sustainability targets, which we expanded in 2022; we also committed over \$500 million for investments and projects to support these efforts.
 Our ability to achieve these targets will depend significantly on, among other things, the success of these investments and projects and our ability to meet our financial and operating objectives, which can be impacted by the numerous risks and uncertainties associated with our business and the industry in which we operate.
-There is a risk that some or all of the expected benefits of these investments and projects may fail to materialize, may cost more to achieve these targets may have a negative impact on our existing business and increase capital expenditures, which could adversely affect our operating results.
+There is a risk that some or all of the expected benefits of these investments and projects may fail to materialize, may cost more to achieve or may not occur within the anticipated time periods, including as a result of limitations on technology or supply chain disruptions.
+In addition, there is a risk that the actions taken by us to achieve these targets may have a negative impact on our existing business and increase capital expenditures, which could adversely affect our operating results.
 Our failure to achieve these targets, or a perception among key stakeholders that such targets are insufficient or unattainable, could damage our reputation, competitive position and share price.